Stochastic integration with respect to additive functionals of zero quadratic variation: Introduction and main results

-The local additive functional obtained in the Theorem below is denoted by $f*C_t$ or by $\int_0^t f(X_s)\di C_s$.
-Then when $C$ is of bounded variation, $f*C$ coincides with the Lebesgue-Stieltjes integral.
-The interest of constructing such an integral is that it leads to an It\^o formula for $u(X)$ when $u$ belongs to $\F_{loc}$.
-On this purpose, we need first an extension of the Fukushima decomposition of $u(X)$ for the elements $u$ locally in $\F$.
-This extension is well known for diffusions processes.
+This new integral leads to an It\^o formula for $u(X)$ when $u$ belongs to $\mathcal{F}_{\mathit{loc}}$.
+On this purpose, we need first an extension of the Fukushima decomposition of $u(X)$ for the elements $u$ locally in $\mathcal{F} $.
+This extension is well-known for diffusions processes.

-When $X$ is not a diffusion we have the following substitute of the Fukushima decomposition: Denote by $\M_{f\mbox{-}loc}$ the set of local martingale additive functionals locally of finite energy.
+When $X$ is not a diffusion we have the following substitute of the Fukushima decomposition: Denote by $\M_{f\mbox{-}\mathit{loc}}$ the set of local martingale additive functionals locally of finite energy.

-\begin{propo} For $u$ in $\F_{loc}$, the process $u(X)$ admits the following decomposition $\Pro_x$-a.e for q.e $x\in E$:
+\begin{propo} For $u$ in $\mathcal{F}_{\mathit{loc}}$, the process $u(X)$ admits the following decomposition $\mathbf{P}_x$-a.e. for q.e. $x\in E$:

-where $W^u\in \M_{f\mbox{-}loc}$, $C^u\in\Nc_{c,f\mbox{-}loc}$ and $V^u$ is the AF of bounded variation given by:
+where $W^u\in\M_{f\mbox{-}\mathit{loc}}$, $C^u\in\mathcal{N}_{c,f\mbox {-}\mathit{loc}}$ and $V^u$ is the AF of bounded variation given by:

 Moreover, the jumps of $W^u$ are bounded by $1$. \end{propo}